kkovati/Circuit_Simulator/README.md

 circuit.simulate(simulation_time=1000)
 ```

-Measurement results of the simulation:
+Measurement results of the simulation.
+The output voltage is amplfied and inverted
+(A = R2 / R1), and the capacitor charging can be observed at input switching.

 ![OpAmp_results](https://github.com/kkovati/Circuit_Simulator/blob/master/examples/OpAmp_inverter/OpAmp_results.png?raw=true)

-Nearly the same circuit without the capacitor on the amplifier output and with
+Nearly the same circuit without the capacitor on the amplifier's output and with
-a differnt higher frequency input:
+a different, higher frequency input:

 ```python
 c = Circuit()